-The Zhenfei Well is located inside the Zhenshun Gate in the north of the Ningshou Palace in the Imperial Palace of Beijing.
+The Zhenfei Well is located inside the Zhenshun Gate in the north of the Ningshou Palace in the Forbidden City of Beijing.
 It was originally a common well with a wellhead stone on the borehole, and on both sides of the stone are chiseled two small holes for inserting an iron bar to lock the well.

 The History of the Zhenfei Well